Governance Process

 English Description

-Start a new conversation: General Proposalsopen in new window or veBAL Gauge additionsopen in new window with the [RFC] tag.
+Start a new conversation: General Proposalsopen in new window with the [RFC] tag.
 The message should contain the following sections.

 • Link to Transaction Payload PR